Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Supporting smallholder farms in Thailand

-In Thailand, growers are supported by sugar buyers, to develop their operations in line with sustainable sourcing standards, such as the Bonsucro Standard – but launching scalable solutions across thousands of small farms is a challenge.
+In Thailand, farmers are supported by sugar buyers, to develop their operations in line with sourcing standards, such as the Bonsucro Standard (pdf, 1728Kb) – but launching scalable solutions across thousands of small farms remains a challenge.